Research Interests

 An Unconventional Tale on Sentiment Analysis over Anonymous Online Reporting by the People in Bangladesh during an Outburst Period

-The 28th ACM Conference on Computer-Supported Cooperative Work and Social Computing (In review)
+The 28th ACM Conference on Computer-Supported Cooperative Work and Social Computing (Rejected - Under Revision)

 Sep 2024 - Nov 2024